Dachshunds May Benefit From Hemangiosarcoma Research Advances

 The researchers at the University of Minnesota have been studying

 hemangiosarcoma for many years.
-In 2019, which was supported with $432,000 contributed by the Golden Retriever Foundation, the American Boxer Club Charitable Foundation and the Portuguese Water Dog Foundation, breeds that show a high prevalence of this cancer.
+In 2019, they will complete a three-year study, the Shine On Project, which was supported with $432,000 contributed by the Golden Retriever Foundation, the American Boxer Club Charitable Foundation and the Portuguese Water Dog Foundation, breeds that show a high prevalence of this cancer.

 “The unprecedented collaboration among these three breed club foundations and their dedication to canine health have driven this project forward, helping to make a significant difference for all dogs,” says Dr. Diane Brown, CEO of the AKC (American Kennel Club) Canine Health Foundation, which administers and manages the grant.
 “This approach to a particularly aggressive form of cancer in dogs has the potential to eventually change the landscape and improve outcomes for all dogs diagnosed with this horrible disease.”